CunnyCorp/Psyop/README.md

 ### Only use this on anarchy servers, you will likely get banned VERY fast if you use it on any other server.

+# Support
+* Join our official [discord](https://discord.gg/rNXZFdHXYM) server for faster support on any issue or suggestion.

 # Notable Features

 * ItemView